It Won't Stop

-"It Won't Stop" is a song recorded by American singer Sevyn Streeter, featuring vocals from American singer Chris Brown.
-It was released on May 22, 2013, as the first single from her debut extended play (EP) Call Me Crazy, But..., by Atlantic Records.
-The single achieved Platinum status from Recording Industry Association of America and received a warm reception from industry critics and the public.
+"It Won't Stop" is a song recorded by American singer Sevyn Streeter.
+It was released on May 22, 2013, as the second single from her debut extended play (EP) Call Me Crazy, But..., by Atlantic Records.
+The song later received a remix featuring Chris Brown, had well-received reviews from critics, and achieved a platinum certification from Recording Industry Association of America.

 Reception

 According to the Vibe magazine, the single "dominated the Mainstream R&B/Hip-Hop Airplay category for nine weeks straight" upon its release.

 NPR has described the song as having "sunk into our collective consciousness through commercial radio play and a music video viewed more than 35 million times [as of 2014] and on the recommendation of a growing group of critics and fans", with lyrics that are "vernacular, warm, and unpretentious".

 Background and composition

 The song was premiered on May 22, 2013.
 On June 24, 2013, Streeter released an acoustic performance video for the single.
 "It Won't Stop" is described as a contemporary R&B song.

 Streeter released the remix to the song on August 28, 2013.
 It features Chris Brown.
 Streeter released an extended play of a collection of remixes featuring Brown on February 18, 2014.